OpenDroneMap/ODM/README.md

 After this, you must restart docker.

+## Video Support

+Starting from version 3.0.4, ODM can automatically extract images from video files (.mp4 or .mov).
+Just place one or more video files into the `images` folder and run the program as usual.
+Subtitles files (.srt) with GPS information are also supported.
+Place .srt files in the `images` folder, making sure that the filenames match.
+For example, `my_video.mp4` ==> `my_video.srt` (case-sensitive).

 ## Developers

 Help improve our software!
 We welcome contributions from everyone, whether to add new features, improve speed, fix existing bugs or add support for more cameras.
 Check our [code of conduct](https://github.com/OpenDroneMap/documents/blob/master/CONDUCT.md), the [contributing guidelines](https://github.com/OpenDroneMap/documents/blob/master/CONTRIBUTING.md) and [how decisions are made](https://github.com/OpenDroneMap/documents/blob/master/GOVERNANCE.md#how-decisions-are-made).